Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Experiments and Discussion

-In order to evaluate our framework and assess the effectiveness of our proposed methods, we performed experiments using 2-Way 1-Shot to 10-Shot and 5-Way 1-Shot to 10-Shot setups.
-These tests are conducted using three datasets: SD-198, Derm7pt, and ISIC2018.
-The comprehensive results of our model tests are detailed in Tables \ref{tab:SD198_Result}, \ref{tab:Derm7pt_Result}, and \ref{tab:ISIC2018_Result}.
 Moreover, we executed additional experiments based on the parameters specified in Tables \ref{tab:Sota_SD198}, \ref{tab:Sota_ISIC2018}, and \ref{tab:Sota_Derm7pt}.
 These experiments are designed to compare our model's performance against benchmarks set in prior research, such as SCAN \cite{li2023dynamic}, MetaMed \cite{singh2021metamed}, and PFEMed \cite{dai2023pfemed}, using the datasets referred to in Section \cite{sd198dataset,derm7ptdataset,isic2018dataset}.
 In all these tables, the highest accuracy values are highlighted in bold, and the second highest results are underlined.

 The SD-198 dataset contains 198 classes and consists only of clinical images.
 In contrast, the Derm7pt dataset has 18 classes with a mix of clinical and dermoscopic images.
 The ISIC2018 dataset, with its 7 classes, mainly features dermoscopic images.
 Although each of these three datasets shows a long-tail distribution, their unique features affect how models perform.
-Additionally, the number of parameters and the performances of the backbone models also play essential role in the overall model performance.
-For instance, MobileNetV2 has approximately 3.4 million parameters, while DenseNet121 boasts 8.1 million parameters.
-Furthermore, while episodic learning is employed in FEL and FETL models, transfer learning based training is utilized in DTL and DL models, a distinction that significantly impacts model performance.
-As can be observed in Figure \ref{fig_graphic}, in all three datasets, FETL models consistently outperform FEL models, while DTL models demonstrate superior performance compared to DL models.
-Except for some rare cases, depending on the number of shots and dataset conditions, our experimental results indicate that the most successful approach in the proposed framework is the deep transfer learning based DTL model.
-As the number of shots increases, the performance of transfer learning-based DTL and DL models improves.
+In addition to dataset characteristics, model capacity in terms of parameter count and training computation cost (FLOPs) plays a significant role for few-shot classification performance.
+As detailed in Table~\ref{tab:Models_Backboned}, the tested models vary widely in size, ranging from lightweight architectures such as MobileNetV2 (3.5M parameters, 0.32G FLOPs) to heavyweight models like ViT-Base (86.6M parameters, 17.6G FLOPs).
+In our experiments, while compact models such as MobileNetV2 and DenseNet121 generally provided stable performance across few-shot setups due to their simplicity and lower risk of overfitting, larger models like ViT-Base demonstrated notably strong performance when appropriately fine-tuned on Derm7pt.
+These findings highlight that smaller capacity model alone is not a disadvantage in few-shot skin disease classification; rather, the effectiveness of large models depends on the availability of diverse and well-aligned data for adaptation.